Tag: Thriller

 All the Dark Places by Terri Parlato

 I recently was given the opportunity by Kensington Publishing Corporation, via NetGalley, to read the debut thriller from Terri Parlato, All the Dark Places.
 I have to say, this debut novel is amazing.
 First, we have our characters.
 They’re well thought out, well planned, and very well written.
-Do we […]
+Do we get all of the info […]

 The Bone Code by Kathy Reichs